programminghistorian/ph-submissions/lessons/crowdsourced-data-cleaning-with-pandas.md

 If you prefer to run through this tutorial without needing to navigate the command line, a [Jupyter Notebook](https://jupyter.org/) file `[Crowdsourced-Data-with-Pandas.ipynb]({{ site.baseurl }}/assets/crowdsourced-data-cleaning-with-pandas/Crowdsourced-Data-with-Pandas.ipynb)` is available containing code from this lesson.
 Information on how to install and use Jupyter Notebooks can be found in the Programming Historian Lesson ["Introduction to Jupyter Notebooks"](https://programminghistorian.org/en/lessons/jupyter-notebooks).

+As you run through the steps in this tutorial, feel free to go back and clean up your Python file.
+This is good practice and would involve removing print statements once you have confirmed the output.
+This allows you to run through the script iteratively, so you are not rerunning unncessary code.
+In addition, it is important to keep in mind that each time we run our code through the command-line format, it is run from the beginning.
+This means that we will be importing our dataset multiple times throughout this process.

 ### Importing Packages and Reading Files
 First, within the .py file, we will import the pandas package and load in our data as follows: